Africa Geographic Blogger Profiles

 Recent Post: What Whales Want

 I’m a simple guy and know what makes me happiest - time spent in wild natural places, preferably with awesome rocks, amazing clouds and my camera.
 After a number of years in the eco-tourism industry in Botswana and a backpacking stint around eastern Europe and Asia, I recently completed my MSc in conservation biology.
 My belief is that human population expansion, the root cause of the majority of our conservation problems, will eventually peak and reverse.
 My goal in life is to try to make sure we still have as many natural places as possible left at that time.
+See a portfolio of my photographic work or like my Facebook page for more constant updates from wherever I happen to be.

 Running free in the wild may be simply a dream for many in today’s constraining world.
 In my case, the quest for ‘mamofa’ country (miles and miles of f*** all, as once aptly expressed by an exploration geochemist from the University of Cape Town) has become an integral cornerstone of everyday life which I’ve had the fortune to nurture both above and below water, on snow-covered mountain slopes and desert dunes, along forested fjords and in the dry bushveld.
 On my journeys I have enjoyed the occasional company of snakes, parrotfish and giant fruit bats and have always shared my adventures with good friends or fellow long- and snowboarders.
 Born in Cape Town, raised in Germany and Switzerland, and travelling in Namibia and South Africa during lengthy visits to family and childhood friends, I can converse with humans in four languages (English, German, French, Italian) but the language of the wild remains elusive.
 It is for this reason that I consider myself extremely fortunate to have been accepted as an intern at Africa Geographic in Cape Town.
 This extramural practical forms part of my studies in International Journalism at the University of Bremen, northern Germany.
 When I’m not out and about, you can find and visit me on my blog: framedbynataliaflemming.wordpress.com